imagej/imagej.github.io/_pages/plugins/snt/manual.md

 {% include clear%}

--   {% include bc content='Distribution Analysis...'%} Plots a histogram of the selected metric.
+-   {% include bc path='Distribution Analysis...'%} Plots a histogram of the selected metric.
     -   *Measurement* - Drop-down menu with the available metrics.

 <center>